THOMASELOVE/432-quizzes-2024/quiz1/README.md

 ## What is available now?

 - Here is a [4-page PDF of the instructions for Quiz 1](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz1/432_quiz1_instructions_only_2024.pdf).
 This will be replaced by the full 32-page document (which includes the Questions) when the Quiz is posted.
+This document also includes the list of R packages I used (or might have used) to create and answer the Quiz.

 ## What is still to come?